Call 911 if the person:

 2. Treat Symptoms

-- For pain, take ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
+- For pain, take over-the-counter acetaminophen (Tylenol).
+Aspirin or ibuprofen (Advil, Motrin) may make bruising worse.